 Participants will be housed in the remarkably well-preserved Umbrian hill town of Monte Castello di Vibio.
-Again, your workshop package is all-inclusive and worry-free, providing departure services and airport transfer to the Rome Fiumicino, Leonardo Da Vinci Airport (FCO).
-Aboard our comfortable private bus, single occupancy accommodations with shared bath (a wide range of upgrades with private bath are available), lunch and dinner on Friday, Prosecco brunch and grilled dinner on Saturday and Sunday.
+Your workshop package is all-inclusive, providing welcome and departure services and airport transfer from the Rome Fiumicino, Leonardo Da Vinci Airport (FCO) aboard our comfortable private bus, single occupancy accommodations with shared bath (a wide range of upgrades with private bath are available), 3 meals per day Monday-Thursday, Prosecco brunch and dinner on Saturday and Sunday (no meals are served on Friday, our excursion day.
 Your workshop includes one excursion per week and many additional options are available on weekends for an additional fee.
 Of course, 24/7 access to facilities and 24/7 bi-lingual support are provided.
+Materials for the course will be available in the ICA Art Supply store in Monte Castello.

 Participants will be housed in the remarkably well-preserved Umbrian hill town of Monte Castello di Vibio.
 Your workshop package is all-inclusive, providing welcome and departure services and airport transfer from the Rome Fiumicino, Leonardo Da Vinci Airport (FCO).
 Aboard our comfortable private bus, single occupancy accommodations with shared bath (a wide range of upgrades with private bath are available), 3 meals per day Monday-Thursday, Prosecco brunch and dinner on Saturday and Sunday (no meals are served on Friday, our excursion day.
 Your workshop includes one excursion per week and many additional options are available on weekends for an additional fee.
 Of course, 24/7 access to facilities and 24/7 bi-lingual support are provided.